recallnet/rust-recall/cli/README.md

 ### Prerequisites

-All data is signed onchain as transactions, so you'll need to set up an account (ECDSA, secp256k1) to use Hoku network.
-For example, any EVM-compatible wallet will work, or you can run the `hoku account create` command to create a private key for you.
+All data is signed onchain as transactions, so you'll need to set up an account (ECDSA, secp256k1) to use Recall network.
+For example, any EVM-compatible wallet will work, or you can run the `recall account create` command to create a private key for you.

-Then, make sure your account is funded with HOKU, so you can pay to execute a transaction (you can use the faucet [here](https://faucet.calibnet.chainsafe-fil.io/funds.html)).
+Then, make sure your account is funded with RECALL, so you can pay to execute a transaction (you can use the faucet [here](https://faucet.calibnet.chainsafe-fil.io/funds.html)).
 When you `deposit` funds from the parent (Filecoin Calibration) to the child subnet, it will register your account on the subnet.
 If you ever want to move funds back to the parent, the `withdraw` command can be used.
 Note these differ from moving funds intra-subnet, which requires you